 To start with, let’s step back and be crystal clear why Sections 7-10 in Inventory and their parallel Sections 7-9 in Audit of the Universe are written as they are—in particular Section 10 in Inventory is entitled Animals versus Humans and Section 1 in Audit of Humankind Singularity of Humankind.

 It is to emphasize the superior mental capacities of humans.

 - Both animals and humankind have life—Inventory and Audit chapters 7.

-- But in Inventory and Audit both chapters 9—Brains and Mind—point out the incredible differences between animals and human—only humans have a mind.
+- But in Inventory and Audit both chapters 9—Brains and Mind—point out the incredible differences between animals and human; only humans have a mind over body.

-- It is human mind that confers on humankind its mental superiority over animals (Inventory chapter 10) and ultimately human singularity which I pointed out in chapter 10—the one prior to this.
+- It is human mind over body that confers on humankind its mental superiority over animals (Inventory chapter 10) and ultimately human singularity which I pointed out in chapter 10—the one prior to this.

 Human singularity permits us to operate at a vastly higher level than animals: The only reason for this is we have a mind.
-From here on in Audit we are going to deepen our understanding of how the human mind functions and see where it has led us at the beginning of this 21st century.
+Neuroscience is still trying to figure out the relationship between body and mind.
+From here on in Audit, we are going to deepen our understanding of how the human mind functions and see where it has led us at the beginning of this 21st century.